 Customize the user experience

-Focusing on the knowledge of users and their customer journey is essential to offer personalization of content while browsing the online shop but also to intervene promptly with any improvements to be made, such as in the presence of abandoned carts.
+Focusing on users’ knowledge and their customer journey is essential to offer personalization of content while browsing the online shop and to intervene promptly with any improvements to be made, such as in the presence of abandoned carts.
 It is even more so when the user to be involved comes from traditional purchasing methods.